2021 Formula One World Championship: Technical regulations

 Teams were limited in what components could be modified for the 2021 season, with this requirement introduced to ease financial pressures on teams brought about by the COVID-19 pandemic.
 The teams were allowed to apply for special dispensation to make changes, most notably in the case of McLaren, who were given permission to modify their car to accommodate the switch from Renault to Mercedes engines.
 This prompted the FIA to introduce a token system whereby teams were given a series of tokens which could be exchanged for the introduction of specific component upgrades.

 Some aerodynamic rule changes were enacted by the FIA.
 The floor of the cars were 'clipped' in order to reduce downforce for 2021.
 In 2020, the floor was permitted to run in a straight line from an area adjacent to the cockpit back to a point ahead of the rear tyre.
 However, from 2021 that point ahead of the tyre was moved 100 mm inboard, making the floor edge a diagonal line when viewed from above.
-This change is expected to reduce downforce levels by 5%.
+This change was expected to reduce downforce levels by 5%.
 Further, some slots on the edge of the floor were removed, brake duct winglets were narrowed by 40 mm and diffuser fences were narrowed by 50 mm.
 These three changes have reduced downforce levels by a further 5%, meaning the 2021 regulations have seen a total 10% reduction in downforce.
 However, the teams increased downforce by 4–5% over the winter, so the overall downforce reduction was approximately 5%.